e-brent/DNIDProject2/physicalMedia.md

      width = "400"
      height = "500">

 *Fig 9.
-We built this as an option for how we would construct the scene because we hadn't completely figured out the placement and orientation of the servo motors, but we didn't end up needing it.*
+We built this as an option for how we could construct the scene because we hadn't completely figured out the placement and orientation of the servo motors yet, but we didn't end up needing to use it.*

 The other change made was to the interior of the wardrobe.
 We had orignally planned to create 3-dimensional hanging clothes that users could move out of the way.
-At one point, we had thought about using pages from the book in our scene (we bought a secondhand copy), and if we were already taking apart a book, then we could make the clothes out of book pages.
+At one point, we had thought about using pages from the book in our scene (we bought a secondhand copy), and if we were already taking apart a book, then we could make the clothes out of some of the book pages.
 When the rest of our design didn't end up using book pages, we felt too bad about destroying a book for only a couple pages, so Helen constructed some clothes out of contruction paper (Fig 10).
 However, after constructing the scene, we realized the wardrobe was too shallow for the clothes and they would get in the way of the doors moving.
 So, Helen painted coats on the back doors of the wardrobe as a final alternative (Fig 11).
-After doing this, we decided that it matched the styling of the scene better and we are both very happy with our final product.
+After doing this, we realized that it matched the styling of the scene really well and we are both very happy with our final product.

 <img src="./Images/ClothingUnused.jpeg"
      alt="Blue and green construction paper folded into the shape of clothing, hung on very small wire hangers." width = "400"
      height = "500">

 *Fig 10.
-The contruction paper clothing we would have used, had they not ended up fitting in the wardrobe.
+The contruction paper clothing we would have used, had they ended up fitting in the wardrobe.
 We did really like the extra interactivity they would have added, but we like the visuals of the option we ended up going with better.*

 <img src="./Images/WardrobeBackDoorsPainted.png"
      alt="A front view of the cardboard box with the front doors removed and the backdoors closed, showing the painted clothing on them."